novomesk/qt-avif-image-plugin/README.txt

 QT5 development packages (for example qtbase5-dev on Ubuntu) qt5-image-formats-plugins (or qt5-imageformats, dev-qt/qtimageformats, …)
 The plug-in use libavif library internally ( https://github.com/AOMediaCodec/libavif ).
-Qt4 and is not supported and the plug-in doesn’t compile with Qt older than Qt 5.12
+Qt4 is not supported and the plug-in doesn’t compile with Qt older than Qt 5.12

 Optional requirement:
 Plug-in supports Color spaces and loading ICC profiles when built with Qt 5.14 or newer.